IAU-ADES/ADES-Master/web/README.md

 ## Troubleshooting

+- **"docker command not found"**: Ensure Docker Desktop is installed and running.
+The `web/build.sh` script will check for this automatically.
 - **"uvicorn command not found"**: Ensure you're in the correct conda environment
 - **Import errors**: Check that ADES-Master dependencies are installed
 - **Schema validation fails**: Verify your XML conforms to ADES version 2022 standards</content>